-Which is best for your family – our Unit Program Tools or Daily Lesson Plans?
+Which is best for your family – our Unit Study Tools or Daily Lesson Plans?
 Here’s what you need to know.

-The most common curriculum question I get is this: I don’t know whether to get the Unit Program Tools or the Daily Lesson Plans.
-How do I know which one would be best?
+The most common curriculum question I get is this: I don’t know whether to get the Unit Study Tools or the Daily Lesson Plans.
+How do I know which one would be best for me to use?
 How are they different?

-Similarities between Unit Program Tools and Daily Lesson Plans
+Similarities between Unit Study Tools and Daily Lesson Plans

 I’ll start with the similarities:

-- Both are literature-based curricula.
-In other words, rather than textbooks, you’ll use “real” books–excellent non-fiction and fiction books with both programs.
-You can get books at your public library, from used bookstores, from Amazon.com, or from the bookseller of your choice.
+- Both are literature-based curriculum.
+In other words, rather than textbooks, you’ll use “real” books–excellent non-fiction and fiction books with both our Unit Study Tools and our Daily Lesson Plans.
+You can get books at your public library, from used bookstores, from (aff. link) Amazon.com, or from the bookseller of your choice.

-- All of our curricula, including our high school courses, are written from a Christian worldview.
+- All of our curriculum, including our high school courses, are written from a biblical Christian worldview.

-- Our Unit Program Tools and Daily Lesson Plans cover history, science (K-8th), language, and fine arts.
+- Our Unit Study Tools and Daily Lesson Plans cover history, science (K-8th), language, and fine arts.

 - All of our programs are Charlotte Mason-inspired with a smattering of Classical.
-(Although our Unit Program Tools are more Charlotte Mason-ish, our Daily Lesson Plans lean toward Classical in a few areas.)
+(Although our Unit Study Tools are more Charlotte Mason-inspired and our Daily Lesson Plans lean toward Classical in a few areas.)

-What is the difference between Daily Lesson Plans and Unit Program Tools?
+What is the critical difference between our Daily Lesson Plans and Unit Study Tools?

 You.